-Due to resource limitations like RAM, vCPU etc, for scale-out, applications need to employ multiple instances of ElasticSearch on separate machines.
-Data in an index can be divided into multiple partitions, each handled by a separate node (instance) of ElasticSearch.
-Each such partition is called a shard.
-By default an ElasticSearch index has 5 shards.
+Different applications need to employ multiple ElasticSearch instances on separate machines.
+Data in every index is divided into multiple partitions, each controlled by a separate ElasticSearch instance.
+Each such partition is termed as shard.
+By default, each ElasticSearch index possess 5 shards.

 GetJob Ready with ElasticSearch Training With Live Project By Experts

-Each shard in ElasticSearch has 2 copy of the shard.
-These copies are called replicas.
-They serve the purpose of high-availability and fault-tolerance.
+Each shard has 2 copies called replicas.
+They are highly-available and fault-tolerant.

 What is a document in ElasticSearch?

 Document is similar to a row in relational databases.
-The difference is that each document in an index can have a different structure (fields), but should have same data type for common fields.
+Each document in the index possess different structure, but has same data type for mutual fields.

 MySQL => Databases => Tables => Columns/Rows